Taming Real-World Space-Time Video Super-Resolution with One-Step Diffusion: Experiments

-\textbf{Complexity Discussion.} Tab.~\ref{tab:complexity} compares diffusion steps and inference time for generating a 97-frame $1024\times1024$ video on MVSR4x~\cite{wang2023benchmark} using the same NVIDIA A800 GPU.
-Two-stage pipelines incur substantial latency due to multiple diffusion models with multi-step inference.
+\textbf{Complexity Discussion.} Table~\ref{tab:complexity} compares diffusion steps and inference time for generating a 97-frame $1024\times1024$ video on MVSR4x~\cite{wang2023benchmark} using the same NVIDIA A800 GPU.
+Two-stage pipelines often incur substantial latency due to multiple diffusion models with multi-step inference (\emph{e.g.}, LDMVFI~\cite{danier2024ldmvfi} + STAR~\cite{xie2025star}).
 Although replacing LDMVFI~\cite{danier2024ldmvfi} with EDEN~\cite{zhang2025eden}, which uses fewer diffusion steps, reduces the VFI cost, the overall runtime is still dominated by the subsequent VSR stage.
-In addition, VEnhancer~\cite{he2024venhancer} requires 15 diffusion steps for joint STVSR, leading to high inference time.
-Benefiting from a one-step diffusion framework, OSDEnhancer achieves lower latency with substantially improved efficiency while maintaining high restoration quality.
+VEnhancer~\cite{he2024venhancer} requires 15 diffusion steps for joint STVSR, leading to high inference latency.
+Benefiting from unified STVSR in one-step diffusion, OSDEnhancer involves much lower latency, demonstrating a preferable trade-off between efficiency and effectiveness.